Nursing Home Services

 Nursing home services are intended for individuals who are medically stable and who need nursing care.
 Services in nursing homes emphasize the resident's physical, social and psychological independence.
 These services include resident care, resident support, plant and maintenance and general administration.
 Nursing homes are staff with registered nurses, licensed practical nurses, resident attendants, dieticians, personnel in laundry, kitchen, activation, rehabilitation, maintenance and administration.

 This department must approve all admissions to nursing homes.
 Staff from the department will determine a person's eligibility by looking at their long term health care and social needs.
 Going into a nursing home is voluntary.
 If a person can afford to pay their nursing home costs, they must do so.
 If a person feels they cannot afford the costs, they can apply to this department for a subsidy.

 There are 65 licensed nursing homes in the province's eight regions with 4515 beds.
 Most nursing homes are independently owned by a board of directors and are formed under the provinces Companies Act, as non-profit organizations.
 The breakdown of the location of the nursing homes is as follows:

 Region 5 - Restigouche - 2

 The Nursing Home Services Branch of this department is responsible for the Nursing Home Program, with actual nursing home services being provided through licensed nursing homes.

-Nursing homes are inspected on a regular basis.
+Nursing homes are inspected on an annual basis.

 |Social Development Regional Offices|